FortniteFevers/FortniteTweetPoster/README.md

 stats = Grabs the stats of a Fortnite account, gets the info, and posts it to Twitter.

-fish = Grabs a fish of your choice, grabs the info and image, posts it to Twitter. **NEW**
+fish = Grabs a fish of your choice, grabs the info and image, posts it to Twitter.

 exit = exits the program